dantmnf/zenbook-s14-linux/README.md

 ### Speakers

-Downmixed to mono channel and fed to 4 speakers.
+The built-in default tunings will downmix stereo to mono for all 4 speakers.

+Install firmware and tuning files from this repository: [firmware/cirrus](firmware/cirrus)

-### Microphone Array
+### Microphone Array (DMIC)

 Does not work at all.